bevyengine/bevy-website/release-content/0.14/release-notes/12484_Uniform_point_sampling_methods_for_some_primitive_shapes.md

 The ability to perform a variety of random sampling operations has been added to `bevy_math`, gated behind the `rand` feature.
 These come in a couple of flavors.

 First, one can sample random points from the boundaries and interiors of a variety of mathematical primitives:
-![Image of several primitives side-by-side with points randomly sampled from their interiors][sampled-primitives]
+![Image of several primitives side-by-side with points randomly sampled from their interiors][sampling-primitives]

 In code, these can be sampled in a couple different ways, using either the `sample_interior`/`sample_boundary` or `interior_dist`/`boundary_dist` APIs:
 ```rust